 Some business owners don’t think it’s a big deal to occasionally post a distasteful joke or questionable picture; I strongly disagree.
 This lack of awareness and respect can cause irreparable harm to your brand.
 When in doubt, leave it out!

-2. Gossip or attacks against specific people
+2. Gossip or attacks against specific people in social media

 If you’ve been hurt or harmed in some way, you may feel justified in lashing out on social media.
 However, there are two big problems with this: First, when you specifically call someone out in such a public venue, you often leave that relationship in a state of disrepair.
 It’s pretty hard to recover from that type of attack!
 Second, this type of public shaming often says more about you than the person you’re talking about.
-It sends the message that you don’t respect others, and may damage the trust your audience has in you (“Why should I trust you when I see how easily you can turn on others?”).
+It sends the message that you don’t respect others and may damage the trust your audience has in you (“Why should I trust you when I see how easily you can turn on others?”).

 3. Claiming other people’s content as your own

 Any time you use someone else’s content without attribution – images, quotes, or original ideas – you run some pretty serious risks.
-Remember that copyright infringement is a serious offence that can lead to legal action, and that can do serious damage to your brand.
+Remember that copyright infringement is a serious offense that can lead to legal action, and that can do serious damage to your brand.
 While you may get away with it in the short term, it’s just not worth it!

 4. Speaking negatively about an employee/boss/co-worker